-- Frequency Evaluation and Risk Analysis - How a Layer of Protection Analysis (LOPA) is addressed in RAST - How to enter and update LOPA Unmitigated Risk information (such as Tolerable Frequency Factor, Initiating Event, and Enabling Conditions). - How to enter Protective Layer information - How to use worksheets that provide supporting evaluations for a LOPA.
+- Frequency Evaluation and Risk Analysis - How Layers of Protection Analysis is addressed in RAST - How to enter and update LOPA Unmitigated Risk information (such as Tolerable Frequency Factor, Initiating Event, and Enabling Conditions). - How to enter Protective Layer information - How to use worksheets that provide supporting evaluations for LOPA Analysis.